joshuarohde/secondhand-wonderland-re-design/README.md

 2:57 : Added More information and added more for contacts and testamontials.
 This was needed in helping potential customers want to check them out.

 6:31 : I added some more photos, and I added socials that you can click on.
 I also added a jumping aninimation to the main buttons

+8:51 : I can't believe it but the "how to sell" is done.
+Very simple